MicrosoftDocs/quantum-docs-pr/articles/language/type-model.md

 In order to provide the strongest guarantees possible, conversions between types in Q# must be explicit using calls to functions which express that conversion.
-A variety of such functions are provided as a part of the @"microsoft.quantum.convert" namespace.
+A variety of such functions are provided as a part of the <xref:microsoft.quantum.convert> namespace.
 Upcasts to compatible types on the other hand happen implicitly.

 Q# provides both primitive types, which can be used directly, and a variety of ways to produce new types from other types.